 Even if you had that much work and fitted everyone in somehow you’d only last a few days doing that before you became ill.
 Until you’ve worked as a driving instructor it’s hard to understand how tiring it is.
 Think we just sit down all day doing nothing?
 Think again.
 I’ve had many parents say that they did a one hour lesson with their son/daughter and it was the most exhausting thing they’ve done in years!
 You just won’t get it until you start teaching and experience it for yourself.

 Is it better to work for a school or be on your own?

 Being on your own is not easy and I recommend you spend at least two years at a driving school before trying it.
 To last on your own you need a strong business plan.
 If your only ideas are to get a website and put adverts in shop windows then you’ll be gone within weeks of starting.
 The ways of getting work change constantly and if you can’t change with them then you’ll be yet another failed instructor.

 When I began back in 2005 it was cheap and easy to advertise online but things have changed.
-When you advertise online on sites such as Google and Yahoo, your advert is displayed for free and you only pay a when someone clicks on it.
+When you advertise online in search engines, your advert is displayed for free and you only pay a when someone clicks on it.
 It works like a bidding system, you say how much you’re willing to pay per click and the people offering the highest have their adverts shown in the highest positions.
 The problem is that now everyone is online it costs big money.

 When I began I paid 5p to 10p for each click.
 Since 2012 this has amount has rocketed and people are paying up to £27 per click.
 You may check your account at the end of the day and you’ve been charged £7 a click for 15 clicks.
 If none of those people even contacted you then you’ve just lost £105 which is more than you’ve earned from a days work.
 It has been known for one business to get it’s staff to repeatedly click on other companies adverts to try and put them out of business with a huge advertising bill.